junxit/us-congress-bills-119/bill.md

     - **(A)** in a United States military cemetery located outside the United States; and
     - **(B)** under a marker that indicates such member was not Jewish.
   - **(2)** The term “nonprofit organization” means an organization described in section 501(c)(3) of the Internal Revenue Code of 1986 and exempt from taxation under section 501(a) of such Code.

+## § 4.
+Extension of certain limits on payments of pension

+Section 5503(d)(7) of title 38, United States Code, is amended by striking “November 30, 2031” and inserting “January 31, 2032”.